wonko123/missionmakers/readmes/snippets.md

 </details>

-## Load crates into vehicles on mission start
+## Load an object into the nearest vehicle's cargo, put in object you want to load's init:

 <details>

 ```
 _v = nearestObjects [this, ["Car", "Tank"], 10];
 [this, _v select 0] call ace_cargo_fnc_loadItem;